 A definitive diagnosis in PMB is made by histology.
 Historically, endometrial samples have been obtained by dilatation and curettage.
 Nowadays it is more usual to obtain a sample by endometrial biopsy, which can be undertaken using samplers.
-Endometrial biopsy can be performed as either an outpatient procedure, or under general anaesthetic (GA).
-All methods of sampling the endometrium will miss some cancers.
+It is most often done as an outpatient procedure, in a hospital or community clinic, or sometimes a GP surgery[5, 6].

 - PMB in women on HRT still needs investigation.